Johnny-Liou/Johnny-Liou.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
 My research focuses on <strong>hardware/software co-design for AI accelerators, particularly in Computing-In-Memory (CIM) circuits and multicore inference accelerators.</strong> My work includes CIM architecture design, CIM-aware quantization, algorithms for dynamic resource allocation on multicore accelerators, and full-stack accelerator design for N:M structured pruning.
 I am also experienced in and interested in <strong>digital VLSI system design.</strong> I like to design new stuff and test unconventional ideas.
-In my free time, I like to play Go, basketball, and badminton.
+In my free time, I like to ski, play basketball, and play Go.
 </p>